--A monoclonal IgG or IgA >3 g/dL is consistent with multiple myeloma (MM).
+-A monoclonal IgG or IgA of greater than 3 g/dL is consistent with multiple myeloma (MM).

--A monoclonal IgG or IgA <3 g/dL may be consistent with monoclonal gammopathy of undetermined significance (MGUS), primary systemic amyloidosis, early or treated myeloma, as well as a number of other monoclonal gammopathies.
+-A monoclonal IgG or IgA of less than 3 g/dL may be consistent with monoclonal gammopathy of undetermined significance (MGUS), primary systemic amyloidosis, early or treated myeloma, as well as a number of other monoclonal gammopathies.

--A monoclonal IgM >3 g/dL is consistent with macroglobulinemia.
+-A monoclonal IgM of greater than 3 g/dL is consistent with macroglobulinemia.

--An abnormal serum free light chain (FLC) K/L ratio in the presence of a normal IFE suggests a monoclonal light chain process and should be followed by MPSU/8823 Monoclonal Protein Study, Urine.
+-An abnormal serum free light chain (FLC) K/L ratio in the presence of a normal IFE suggests a monoclonal light chain process and should be followed by MPSU / Monoclonal Protein Study, 24 Hour, Urine.